Socioeconomic decile: Details

 Each school provided a list of the addresses of its students to determine which meshblocks are used.
 For each of the five factors, the average for the school is found by adding together the factor in each of the applicable meshblocks, adjusting for the number of students at the school living in each meshblock.
 All schools in New Zealand were then listed in order for each factor, and given a percentile for that factor.
 The percentiles for each factor are then added together to give a score out of 500.
 When the score is ordered, the list of schools was divided into ten, giving one of the ten deciles.

 This gave a broad measure of the relative poverty, or aggregated socioeconomic (or social class), of the parents or care-givers of students at the school, with decile 1 schools being the 10% of schools with the lowest socioeconomic communities and decile 10 schools being at the other end of the scale.

-Note that some types of schools acquire a decile rating regardless of the socioeconomic status of the school community.
+Some types of schools acquire a decile rating regardless of the socioeconomic status of the school community.
 For example, teen-parent units always "belong" in decile 1, because of the inherent effect teenage pregnancy and parenthood has on teen parents' socioeconomic status, regardless whether the teen-parent unit is in a high SES area or attached to a high-decile school.

 Decile ratings applied only for the funding of compulsory education, but a number of different central-government funding-streams and support services to schools were strongly affected by the decile rating of a school, with more funding available to lower-decile schools.
 The funding and support measures included: